 As doctors, the biggest problem that we face is one of suspicion and denial.
 People are unable to accept that they themselves or a dear one can possibly develop a heart attack.
 “He was fine till 2 hours ago,” is the usual refrain.
 Unfortunately, most heart attacks happen suddenly.
 “Time is Muscle” – the sooner you treat the better are the outcomes.
-The longer you wait, the more heart tissue dies.
+The longer you wait, the more the heart tissue dies.
 Going from one hospital to another in an emergency wastes precious time.
 One should go to the nearest facility which is equipped to handle these situations.
-In chronic conditions there is enough time and scope for multiple opinions and hospital visits.
+In chronic conditions, there is enough time and scope for multiple opinions and hospital visits.

 The old adage – prevention is better than cure, is very appropriate in this context.
 Ischaemic heart disease, or IHD, occurs due to plaque formation in the coronary arteries.
-It cannot be attributed to one single cause but is usually due to multiple risk factors.
+It cannot be attributed to one single cause but is usually due to multiple risks factors.
 Some of them are modifiable and therefore more relevant.
 These are:

 The non-modifiable risk factors are

 Diabetics are 3-5 times more prone than non-diabetics to develop IHD.
 It is important that people with diabetes should have their cholesterol levels checked and treated appropriately.
 Good blood sugar control has also been associated with lesser cardiac events.

 Smokers have a 3-5-fold higher risk of IHD.
 They develop blockages at a younger age and have a higher propensity to develop plaque rupture and acute heart attacks.
 Quitting is the single most important health intervention that can be made with the least cost to the individual.

 All individuals should know their blood pressure and check it periodically.
 High blood pressure is a silent killer as it is mostly asymptomatic and inflicts damage gradually.
 All individuals should be treated appropriately if the blood pressure is high.